VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/06_Project_1.md

 Fastp not only performs quality filtering but also removes adapters and low-quality reads, producing a cleaned dataset ready for downstream analysis.

 ### Step 3: Assess the quality of the sequencing data using FastQC
 [FastQC](https://github.com/s-andrews/FastQC) provides a simple way to perform quality control checks on raw sequence data.
-Check the [download](https://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc) page to download and install it.
+Check the [download](https://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc) page to download and install it or install it in the conda environment `conda install bioconda::fastqc`.

 **Usage:**